kiv-air/StackOverflowDataset/README.md

 The Stack Overflow Duplicity Dataset (SOD) is a dataset designated for training duplicity detection models.
 The duplicate question detection task is a very challanging since it requires the model to distinguis tiny semantic nuances.
 Trained models can then be deployed to Q&A websites such as the Stack Overflow or Quora, where it can improve the users' search experiente by automatically linking and detecting the duplicates.

+**Download the dataset:**

+The SODD dataset can be obtained from our GoogleDrive via the following [link](https://drive.google.com/drive/folders/1JG6Fibvhs0Jz6JD83gwMqAmzUV9rsoX3?usp=sharing).

 **Data Structure**

 The dataset is split into train/dev/test splits and is stored in _parquet_ files compressed using _gzip_.
 The data can be loaded using _pandas_ library using the following code snippet: